 Your Teaching Career Starts With Rice

-The Alternative Teacher Certification program (non-credit, non-transcribable) at Rice’s Glasscock School of Continuing Studies prepares new graduates and career changers for the rigors of the K-12 classroom.
+The Alternative Teacher Certification program (non-credit, non-transcribable) at Rice’s Glasscock School of Continuing Studies prepares new graduates and career changers for the rigors of the middle and high school classrooms.
 Students will meet Texas Education Agency requirements and complete a paid teaching internship, supervised and guided by Rice faculty.

 FULLY ACCREDITED BY THE